The Best Passport / Travel Wallets

-- Backed by our 3 year warranty
+- Backed by our 3-year warranty

-- Comes in a variety of colors including Blue, Black and Brown.
+- Comes in a variety of colors including Blue, Black, and Brown.

 One thing to note is this wallet fits all passports except for Germany and Ireland.
 I guess they wanted to be unique and not stick to an internationally renowned size for passports.

 I never fail to mention the Dun brand on any of my wallet reviews and that’s because they are just that good.
-The only wallet i’ve yet to review in their range is the Dun Duo.
-This travel esque wallet is quite a bit different than most on this list.
+The only wallet I’ve yet to review in their range is the Dun Duo.
+This travel Esque wallet is quite a bit different than most on this list.
 While The Bellroy was the smallest this is probably the biggest coming in at 7.5 inches by 4.5 inches.

 But be wary.
 This comes at a cost.
-At a price tag of $120 the Dun Duo is the most expensive wallet on this list and is targeted at probably more premium clientele.
+At a price tag of $120 the Dun Duo is the most expensive wallet on this list and is targeted at the probably more premium clientele.
 But if you have the cash to spare and you want something that’ll stand out from the crowd, I highly recommend the Dun Duo.
-For more information on this wallet check out their official website by clicking here.
+For more information on this wallet check out their official website by clicking below.

 One feature I like about this wallet is the inclusion of an ID slot so you can easily show any sort of identification.
-Showing your ID is a common occurrence while traveling abroad especially in america with strict alcohol laws so I found it very handy as I never had to clumsily fiddle around to find my ID.
+Showing your ID is a common occurrence while traveling abroad especially in America with strict alcohol laws so I found it very handy as I never had to clumsily fiddle around to find my ID.

 The Dash passport wallet is another successful attempt to create a travel wallet with a more minimalist design.
 First seen on Kickstarter the project successfully raised over $150,000 so it’s not hard to see why this wallet made our list.
 Coming in at only 13.5 cm by 10 cm the wallet is pretty damn small for what it sets out to achieve.

-With a passport sleeve on top this is my favorite way to store a passport as it provides a tight fit (so it doesn’t fall out) while providing easy access without any trouble or unzipping.
+With a passport sleeve on top, this is my favorite way to store a passport as it provides a tight fit (so it doesn’t fall out) while providing easy access without any trouble or unzipping.
 Along the sides are where you carry additional items mainly credit or debit cards.
 On the flip side is a longer card slot which is meant to store your boring pass or other important documents for travel.

 - Modern slim wallet design in passport sleeve / minimalist travel wallet